-In 2015, a majority of Dutch citizens (55%) still read a newspaper or listen to the radio every day.
+In 2015 - 2018, a majority of Dutch citizens (55%) still read a newspaper or listen to the radio every day.
 Newspaper readers are to be found increasingly among the older and more highly educated population segment; digital subscriptions are on the rise.
+The number of high-quality newspapers is fairly low.
 Younger people actually spend more time listening, watching and communicating on online platforms than older people.
 Social media platforms have become sources of news, even for journalists.
 Regional and local newspapers in particular are experiencing severe financial troubles, leading to strong consolidation and concentration tendencies, and a significant increase in one-paper and even no-paper cities.
 The internet is used daily by 86% of Dutch citizens.

 The Commissariat for the Media, tasked with monitoring the diversity and accuracy of media information about government and public policy issues, has expressed concern about the fragmentation of information sources and the "news snacking" habits of media audiences.
 This fragmentation, continuing commercialization and "infotainment" may have resulted in a situation where media-logic disregards its social and political responsibility to timely and accurately inform citizens about governmental and public affairs.
+However, the Mediamonitor 2018 reported that Dutch citizens, compared to citizens in other countries, have high trust in media reporting and report relatively little fake news.
+Nevertheless, there is a substantial decline in younger people reading quality newspapers, while politically relevant information is increasingly acquired via social media.